VincentWei/minigui-docs/supplementary-docs/Using-Images-and-Fonts-on-System-without-File-System.md

 # Using Images and Fonts on System without File System

-_How to build source for incore images and fonts, and load them for your MiniGUI apps._
+_Build source for incore images and fonts, and load them for your MiniGUI apps._

 Table of Contents